Spurn – Autumn Migration

 Binoculars are strongly encouraged, as well as a scope where possible for some seawatching and wildfowl observations.

-The week includes breakfast and evening meals, packed lunched will also be provided.
+The week includes breakfast and evening meals.

 Drinks are excluded.